 The output stage is controlled by a fully variable attenuator that delivers ±10 dB of fine-tune trim adjustment, enabling you to dial in the perfect gain structure for any application.

-The ADL 700’s FET (Field-Effect Transistor) compressor includes fully variable attack, release, threshold, ratio, makeup gain, and bypass controls.
+Custom-designed to work with the ADL tube preamp and EQ, the ADL 700’s FET (Field-Effect Transistor) compressor includes fully variable attack, release, threshold, ratio, makeup gain, and bypass controls and employs a soft-knee compression curve.
+FET compressors tend be very clean and reliable and provide a faster attack time and better repeatability than the optical compressors that are more commonly found in channel strips in this price class.
 You can even stereo-link the compressors of two ADL 700s for more accurate stereo imaging.

 Broadly speaking, there are four types of analog compressor designs: those that use opto-isolators (optical), Field-Effect Transistors (FETs), voltage-controlled amplifiers (VCAs; an example is the PreSonus Studio Channel compressor), and variable-gain compressors.
 Each has its uses, but we’re going to focus on the two types you’re most likely to find on today’s high-end channel strips: optical and FET.

 The majority of today’s high-end channel strips utilize optical compressor circuits.
 In general, the response time of the optical circuits in these compressors tend to soften the attack and release, which can smooth out uneven volume fluctuations.
 They often have a distinctive sonic signature, so they can be as much an effect as a gain-control device.